offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Kinds/Pod/Container Isolation/Node Access_TOPIC
 ```

-A pod and it's containers can have security-related features configured via a security context.
+A pod and its containers can have security-related features configured via a security context.

 ```yaml
 apiVersion: v1